-1. Quickly exit the building via the closest exit.
-Close all doors behind you.

-Family Partnership Coordinator:

-1. Quickly exit the building via the closest exit.
-Close all doors behind you.

-- 1. One cook assists kwenat classroom - 2.
-One cook assists the kwis kwis classroom

-- 3. Purple bus driver assist the Shayim classroom. - 4.
-Green bus driver assist the Chak Chak classroom. - 5.
+- 1. Activate the fire alarm if it has not already been activated. - 2.
 Quickly exit the building via the closest exit.

-Close all doors behind you.
+Kitchen staff:

+- 1. Activate the fire alarm if it has not already been activated. - 2.
+Kitchen supervisor alerts Mawich classroom. - 3.
+Cook assists Shwighig classroom. - 4.
+Cook assists Kwenat classroom. - 5.
+Quickly exit the building via the closest exit.

+Bus Drivers:

+- 1. Activate the fire alarm if it has not already been activated. - 2.
+Bring school bus keys to the relocation site - 3.
+Quickly exit the building via the closest exit.
-- 2. Quietly lead your children to the evacuation site using your closest exit. - 3.
-Bring your first aid kit, emergency contacts, sign in sheet and 2 way radio.

-- 4. Take roll call once you reach the evacuation site. - 5.
+- 2. Activate the fire alarm if it has not already been activated. - 3.
+Quietly lead your children to the closest evacuation site using your nearest outdoor exit. - 4.
+Bring your first aid kit, emergency contacts, sign in sheet, cell phone, 2 way radio, emergency medications, and red/green "all safe" indicator. - 5.
+Take roll call once you reach the evacuation site.
+Signal "all safe" when all children & staff are accounted for. - 6.
+Head teachers' call/text staff who are on breaks to notify of drill and/or where children are being evacuated to. - 7.
 When you receive the all clear you may return to the classroom, or alternately, relocate to the gym and initiate reunification procedures.